NyctoWalker/image_processing/README.md

 ## EN
 **Image Processor** — an open-source image processing application with modular filter architecture.

+For use, it is suggested to instal build from releases list or clone repo with the following command: ```git clone https://github.com/yourusername/image-processor.git```.
+In that case, install libraries from ```requirements.txt``` and launch ```main.py``` with Python compilator.

+If you want to use the code from here, please, check the basic [license](https://github.com/NyctoWalker/image_processing/blob/master/LICENSE.md).

 **General information:**
 - 30+ configurable filters with preset support